OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 We already have the concept of establishing trust between [Octopus Server and Tentacle](https://octopus.com/docs/reference/octopus-tentacle-communication): it will only execute commands sent from a trusted Octopus Server.
 We also think it's important that a trust relationship is established between two Spaces before they start sharing things like "everything required to deploy a release" and "the results of deploying a release".
 We talked about [sharing](/blog/2017-05/odcm-rfc.md#sharing) in our recent blog post introducing the concept of spaces and the Octopus Data Center Manager (ODCM).

-We think you could manage the trust relationships between your different Spaces using ODCM.
+At its core this relationship will consist of a **Name** and an **X.509 Public Key Certificate**.
+This will enable each Space to uniquely identify the source of information, and validate the integrity of the information, just like [Octopus Server and Tentacle do today](https://octopus.com/docs/reference/octopus-tentacle-communication).
+We think the best way to configure this relationship is using ODCM since its core capability is managing Spaces.

 This means you are in control of which information flows between different Spaces, and you can audit it all in one place.

 ## Definitions